 You will find the Church of San Miniato al Monte if you walk a little further than Piazzale Michelangelo.
 It would be a crime not to go in — this is one of Tuscany’s most beautiful churches.
 Construction began in the 11th Century.
 The interior is unique in Florence.
 But the incredible views from the piazza outside, which leads down to the Arno, and beyond to Florence center are amazing.

 Rome: Janiculum Hill

-After you have taken all the photos of Renaissance churches and ancient ruins, you can go to the Janiculum Hill.
-The Janiculum is located just across the river, at the centre storico.
+After you have taken all the photos of Renaissance churches and ancient ruins, you can go to Janiculum Hill.
+The Janiculum is located just across the river, at the center storico.
 It offers stunning panoramic views of Rome, including the Pantheon and Spanish Steps as well as St. Peter’s Basilica.
 You can take either the 115 bus or the 970 bus to get there.
 You can also walk up the hill, but it is a steep climb.